CrazyGames: History

-Brothers Raf and Tomas Mertens founded CrazyGames in 2013 as a hobby project.
+Brothers Raf and Tomas Mertens founded CrazyGames in 2014 as a hobby project.
 In 2015, Tomas left the company to focus on other projects.
 In 2017, the company joined the incubator start it @KBC.
 The website grew rapidly and reached the 5 million unique users mark.

 In October 2018, a prototype developer platform was launched.
 With this, the company wanted to build a developer community and provide game developers with an initial audience for their games.
 With the platform, developers can upload their games themselves on CrazyGames.

 The company has continued to grow rapidly since then.

 Growth

 In November 2018, CrazyGames was nominated as one of ten "rising stars" by Deloitte Belgium.
 The Rising Star competition is part of the Deloitte Technology Fast 50 competition, an annual selection of the 50 fastest growing and innovative technology companies.

 In 2019, CrazyGames ranked seventh of Deloitte's 2019 Fast 50 ranking with a growth rate of 1,216.09%.
 One year later, in 2020, the company moved up to fourth with a growth rate of 1,667.75%.
 They were also nominated and ranked in the Deloitte Fast 50 in 2021.

 In September 2023 CrazyGames was nominated among the 50 fastest-growing Belgian technology companies, an acknowledgment announced by Deloitte.
 This nomination highlights CrazyGames' rapid growth and significant impact within the tech industry.

-In January 2024, CrazyGames expanded its team to 26 members.